School website – suggested text

 The Catholic SRE curriculum is approved by the Bishop of the Diocese in liaison with religious education experts.
 Lessons include activities that are fun and inclusive for students, whilst also providing them the opportunity to critically explore in depth their faith and to pray and reflect.
 For more information about the Catholic SRE curriculum go to (add link)

-Catholic SRE teachers engage young people in hearing the Good News about Jesus Christ and learning the key elements of our Christian life and culture
+Catholic SRE teachers engage young people in hearing the Good News about Jesus Christ and learning the key elements of our Christian life and culture.

-Jewish SRE is provided by the NSW Board of Jewish Education (BJE).
-All teachers undergo a selection process and are trained in the professional delivery of the curriculum and in classroom management.
 The curriculum is developed by BJE's professionally trained educators taking childhood development milestones into account.
 Focusing initially on Jewish festivals, the curriculum explores a wide range of Jewish values, ethics and traditions keeping a balanced perspective through engaging and thought-provoking activities.
 Students are encouraged to think critically, and share their insights, value their Jewish heritage whilst respecting others, and aspire to participate in the Jewish and Australian communities.

 For more information, please see BJE's website.

-SEE classes support children to develop a life-long capacity for making well-reasoned decisions about ethical issues.
-Through balanced argument students learn to disagree respectfully, to challenge ideas and to support their arguments with considered evidence.
 Our volunteer SEE teachers use lesson materials which present a range of stories, scenarios and questions to generate discussion.
 SEE teachers are trained to impartially facilitate student discussions, helping students develop their critical thinking and collaborative inquiry skills.
 SEE teachers support student learning by:

 • showing genuine curiosity and interest in the questions being discussed